-Subject always to the embargo against making donations, sponsorship or other similar financial contributions to a political party, candidate for an election or political organisation (as noted above) no donation, sponsorship or other similar financial contribution of more than A\$10,000 may be made to any person, group or organisation (collectively and separately, a Donee) without seeking and obtaining prior approval from the Board.
+No donation, sponsorship or other similar financial contribution of more than A\$10,000 may be made to any person, group or organisation (including, but not limited to, political party, candidate for an election or political organisation) (collectively and separately, a Donee) without seeking and obtaining prior approval from the Board.

-Donations, sponsorships or other similar financial contributions of less than A\$10,000 may only be made to a Donee after first obtaining the written approval of the Company Secretary or CEO.
+Donation, sponsorship or other similar financial contribution of less than A\$10,000 may only be made to a Donee after first obtaining the written approval of the Company Secretary or CEO.